Cycling in the Netherlands: Doorfietsroutes (continuous cycle routes)

+An example of a doorfietsroute is the Fietssnelweg 35 (F35) in the eastern province of Overijssel.
+The F35 is a 4.6 m wide, 62 km long two-lane route of red-coloured asphalt (dubbed the “red carpet”) whose surface is smooth and congenial to cycling.
+The route has its own lighting; it does not depend upon nearby street lighting.
+The F35 has two branch routes leading to towns off the main route; the 62 km total length of the F35 includes the length of main route (45.4 km) plus the length of its two branch routes (16.7 km).
+The 4.6 metre width includes the two grey concrete edges of 30 cm each; these edges are important parts of the route as they distinctively mark (both visually and by haptic feedback) the separation of the cycleway from its surrounds and thus contribute greatly to safety, helping cyclists to stick to the path and helping to keep vehicles off of it.

+Most doorfietsroute projects are not entirely purpose-built, but consist of upgrading existing infrastructure and connecting existing cycling paths by building the missing stretches between them.

-Cycling interest groups and national and local governments advocate such routes as being a solution for the further reduction of vehicular traffic congestion: this is because, as cyclists can achieve higher average speeds on these routes than on the usual types of cycling infrastructure, so cyclists are better able to compete with the car for longer commutes on them.
+Cycling interest groups and national and local governments advocate doorfietsroutes as being a solution for the further reduction of vehicular traffic congestion: this is because, as cyclists can achieve higher average speeds on these routes than on the usual types of cycling infrastructure, so cyclists are better able to compete with the car for longer commutes on them.

-As of 2012, cycle highways currently being constructed include one between Rotterdam and Delft, and one between Nijmegen and Arnhem (the RijnWaalpad).
-Most fast-cycling routes/cycle highway projects are not entirely purpose-built, but consist of upgrading existing infrastructure and adding missing links between them.

 Roundabouts

 Some roundabouts have cyclist lanes around them, with signposts directing the cyclist to a destination.
 Traffic on roundabouts in the Netherlands usually has priority over entering traffic, and when a cycle lane is bundled with it this priority also applies to the cyclists.
 This means that cars have to give priority to bicycles both when entering and exiting the roundabout.

 Other roundabouts have separate cycle paths around them.
 Signs indicate whether the cycle path or the crossing road has priority.
 Many authorities give priority to the crossing roads, as this is thought to be safer.
 For fairness, others retain the priority that the cyclists would have had if they had not been using a separate cycle path (which they are obliged to use).

 A very busy roundabout in Eindhoven uses tunnels and an interior roundabout for cyclists to keep the two traffic streams completely apart.